IBM Cloud Docs

 ibmcloud project stack-definition-create --project-id PROJECT-ID --id

-Where id is the configuration ID of the StackDev deployable architecture stack that you just added to your project.
+Where id is the configuration ID of the StackDev deployable architecture that you just created in your project.

-For example, the following command adds the following three inputs at the stack level.
-These inputs are required strings that are not hidden from users, so users must configure these input values to deploy the stack:
+For example, the following command adds the following three inputs to the stack definition.
+These inputs are required strings that are not hidden from users, so users must configure these input values to deploy the end-to-end deployable architecture:

 • prefix input with stackDemo as the default value.